-When the Space Shuttle Discovery made its final trip into space in March of 2011, Drew was the only African American onboard and became the 200th person to perform a spacewalk.
+When the Space Shuttle Discovery made its final trip into space in March of 2011, Drew was the only Black onboard and became the 200th person to perform a spacewalk.
 However, accomplishments are not about numbers for him.

 "I'm not trying to make some big social leap," he said.

 Drew said his career wasn't to attempt to become a novelty act.
 He added that the two people he looked up to the most, Dr. Martin Luther King Jr. and Gen. Benjamin Oliver Davis Jr., were adamant not to be defined by the color of their skin.